ZakaHaceCosas/FuckingNode/README.md

 ## Installation

 Currently only Windows is supported.

-I'll look onto Linux, which I'd love to support.
+> [!WARNING]
+> Since Deno allows to compile to macOS and Linux from my PC, next release will include macOS and Linux versions.
+I don't have devices with
+> any of those OSs so someone will have to test them.

 1. Download the `.exe` from the [GitHub releases page](https://github.com/ZakaHaceCosas/FuckingNode/releases/latest).
 2. Place that somewhere (e.g. a `C:\Scripts` folder, which is what I recommend).